Manuel Margot Player Props: Rays vs. Yankees

-Manuel Margot and his .375 on-base percentage over his past 10 games (72 points higher than his season-long percentage), will be in action for the Tampa Bay Rays against the New York Yankees and Jhony Brito on May 5 at 6:40 PM ET.
+Manuel Margot and his .375 on-base percentage over his past 10 games (72 points higher than his season-long percentage), will be in action for the Tampa Bay Rays against the New York Yankees and Domingo German on May 6 at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Pirates.
+He had a hitless showing in his most recent game (0-for-2) against the Pirates.

 Manuel Margot Game Info & Props vs. the Yankees